Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 If both alleles are recessive, the recessive trait appears.

-This is the same pattern Gregor Mendel discovered through pea plant experiments.
+This is the same inheritance logic discovered by Gregor Mendel through pea plant experiments.

 Practice Questions